carloferrer/tinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (akin to bit.ly).
+TinyApp is a minimilastic full stack web application built with Node and Express to allow users to shorten long URLs (akin to bit.ly).
+TinyApp makes sharing links with friends easier!  **Use TinyApp today to solve all of your URL shortening needs!**

 ## Final Product